 Moving into a “new to you” home always comes with some give and take.
 For instance, you may have left a home that had a large mudroom for a house without one, but one that has a large powder room in it’s place.

 Or in a previous house, you may have had a dining room… the new one does not, but the new home makes up for the lack of a dining room in so many other ways… like a wrap around deck with lots of tables and seating with a lake view. :-)

 I lived in a house with a large mudroom for 22 years and now that I live in a house where there isn’t one, I realize just how much I took the space for granted.
 It was such a great place to hold, organize and store things that you need as you come and go from the house.

 Until last week, Ed and I were bringing our jackets, bags and other little bits and bobs inside and placing them on the kitchen counter.
 The counter became a clutter magnet and the in/out stuff was taking up precious room for kitchen items that belong on the counter.

-I used to have a place for all this kind of stuff… remember this piece of furniture?
+I used to have a place for all this kind of stuff… remember this piece of trash to treasure piece of furniture?
 I needed something like it or to find a place that we could use like a coat closet, but more of a depository for items like umbrellas, gloves, sunglasses, mail to go out, merchandise returns that come and go out of the house every time we exit and enter.